deepmodeling/dpgen/doc/user-guide.md

 <div align=center><href="https://sm.ms/image/DVrYCuwFlM4Pqni" target="_blank"><img src="https://s2.loli.net/2022/08/16/DVrYCuwFlM4Pqni.png" width="60%"></div>

-Welcome everyone to participate in the discussion about DP-GEN in the discussion module.
+Welcome everyone to participate in the discussion about DP-GEN in the [discussion](https://github.com/deepmodeling/dpgen/discussions) module.
 You can ask for help, share an idea or anything to discuss here.
-The website is https://github.com/deepmodeling/dpgen/discussions
 Note: before you raise a question, please check TUTORIAL/FAQs and search history discussions to find solutions.

 ## Issue：